-Team Environmental Justice "Expert Panels":
+Team Environmental Justice "Expert Panels" and "Interview an Activist":

 For this group assignment, you will work with your project team to research a major facet of environmental justice.
 This facet of EJ should relate directly to your project's topic.
-(Ideas include: Science and Scientific Authority in EJ, Health and EJ, Climate Justice and EJ) You will 1) produce a short "primer" that translates major scholarly findings and arguments on your topic in a way that is designed to be accessible and helpful to families who are concerned that they might be experiencing an environmental justice problem; and 2) to make an in-class presentation of your findings (20-30 minutes, followed by Q&A discussion).
+(Ideas include: Science and Scientific Authority in EJ, Health and EJ, Climate Justice and EJ) You will 1) produce a short "primer" that translates major scholarly findings and arguments on your topic in a way that is designed to be accessible and helpful to families who are concerned that they might be experiencing an environmental justice problem; and 2) to make an in-class presentation of your findings that includes interviewing an activist/expert in your topic (20-30 minutes, followed by Q&A discussion).
 You may present your primer and information in the format of a panel (with a moderator), creatively as a skit or play, invite community speakers, or interactively with the class.
 Be creative and go with your passion.
 Have fun with it.
 The date of your group presentation will be determined in class.